isomerpages/moe-navalbasesec/pages/NBSS e–OPEN HOUSE.md

 <p style="text-align: center;">The LLP is anchored on the NBSS SHIP-SHAPE self-development tool, and seeks to instill moral and performance character in our students through their engagement in sports.
 These are universal traits that are relevant beyond the sporting arena, providing a strong foundation for personal mastery and excellence in all their pursuits.</p>
 <p style="text-align: center;">Watch this series of videos below to learn more about our ALP and LLP!</p>
 <p><iframe title="YouTube video player" src="https://www.youtube.com/embed/Qm-hEMjFoZ8" width="560" height="315" frameborder="0" allowfullscreen="allowfullscreen" data-mce-fragment="1"></iframe></p>
+<p style="text-align: center;"><strong>CO-CURRICULAR ACTIVITIES</strong>&nbsp;</p>
+<p style="text-align: center;">Co-Curricular Activities (CCA) play a key role in the holistic development of our pupils.
+Well organised and implemented, they can fuel in the individual a life-long love for a particular activity, be it a sport or a musical pursuit.
+This helps the individual to lead a balanced life in adulthood.
+All CCAs emphasise social interaction but each CCA has its specific objectives.</p>
+<p style="text-align: center;">&nbsp;NBSS offers the following Co-Curricular Activities (CCA):&nbsp;</p>
+<p style="text-align: center;"><u>Uniformed Groups</u></p>
+<p style="text-align: center;">Girl Guides<br />National Cadet Corps<br />National Police Cadet Corps<br />St. John&rsquo;s Brigade</p>
+<p style="text-align: center;">&nbsp;<u>Visual &amp; Performing Arts</u></p>
+<p style="text-align: center;">Art Club<br />Choir<br />Dance<br />English Drama<br />Symphonic Band</p>
+<p style="text-align: center;">&nbsp;<u>Sports</u></p>
+<p style="text-align: center;">Basketball<br />Netball<br />Sepaktakraw<br />Soccer<br />Table Tennis</p>
+<p style="text-align: center;">&nbsp;<u>Clubs &amp; Societies</u></p>
+<p style="text-align: center;">InfoComm Club<br />Service Library Club</p>
+<p style="text-align: center;">&nbsp;Watch this series of videos to find out&nbsp;more about the CCAs you can join in NBSS!</p>
+<p><iframe title="YouTube video player" src="https://www.youtube.com/embed/videoseries?list=PLdLBA3wcit5ZZtqRhVJC0gkiQsZlpmTd9" width="560" height="315" frameborder="0" allowfullscreen="allowfullscreen" data-mce-fragment="1"></iframe>&nbsp;</p>
+<p style="text-align: center;"><strong>TALENT DEVELOPMENT IN NBSS</strong>&nbsp;</p>
+<p style="text-align: center;">The NBSS Scholars Programme is an exclusive programme designed to provide an enriched and challenging learning experience for students with talents in specific areas of learning.
+It provides selected students with the edge to succeed in their areas of talent through specially-crafted programmes designed to challenge them while deepening their passion and interest in their talent areas.
+Secondary 1 students are invited to join one of the following:&nbsp;</p>
+<p style="text-align: center;"><u>Research Scholars Programme (RSP)</u></p>
+<p style="text-align: center;">The RSP is offered to students who show keen interest in and predisposition towards numeracy, scientific inquiry and problem-solving.
+Scholars will also get to develop creative academic games and organise competitions in the areas of Mathematics and Science.
+In addition, they will be involved in research projects with higher institutions and attachment programmes with industrial partners.</p>
+<p style="text-align: center;"><u>English Language Scholars Programme (ELSP)</u></p>
+<p style="text-align: center;">The ELSP focuses on the finer aspects of communication and is offered to students with a flair for the English Language.
+Besides gaining additional exposure at public speaking competitions, scholars will also be required to produce several pieces of written work at a standard worthy of publication.</p>
+<p style="text-align: center;"><u>Art Talent Development Programme (ATDP)</u></p>
+<p style="text-align: center;">The ATDP is a 4- to 5-year CCA-based programme for students with a keen interest and talent in art.
+Aside from developing their personal practice and portfolio, students on the ATDP will also participate in key developmental programmes at different stages of their learning.
+For example, Secondary 2 ATDP students will participate in a 6-week Learn to Curate Programme co-developed with the National Gallery Singapore.
+The students then apply their learning from the programme by curating the school&rsquo;s annual art exhibition.</p>
+<p style="text-align: center;">Watch this series of videos to find out&nbsp;more about how you can nurture your talents here in NBSS!</p>
+<p style="text-align: center;"><iframe title="YouTube video player" src="https://www.youtube.com/embed/videoseries?list=PLdLBA3wcit5Y5vAQumdKCMiz9cV2VAdlF" width="560" height="315" frameborder="0" allowfullscreen="allowfullscreen" data-mce-fragment="1"></iframe>&nbsp;</p>
+<p style="text-align: center;"><strong>THE NBSS EXPERIENCE</strong>&nbsp;</p>
+<p style="text-align: center;">The NBSS Experience is a truly fun and enriching one.
+Over the four to five years in the school, students can look forward to a whole host of exciting learning activities and experiences.
+Here, you will learn more about the some of the highlights of the NBSS Experience.</p>
+<p style="text-align: center;">Watch this video to find out more!</p>
+<p><iframe title="YouTube video player" src="https://www.youtube.com/embed/gtXpFImSd2E" width="560" height="315" frameborder="0" allowfullscreen="allowfullscreen" data-mce-fragment="1"></iframe></p>